 We’ll start with the obvious.
 The river walk is probably the most popular thing to do in the city.
 If you only spend a short time in San Antonio, definitely spend time strolling along the river.
 Being able to experience the river walk so often was a huge benefit to living in San Antonio.

-If you are looking for a restaurant recommendation, The Original Mexican Restaurant & Bar is where it’s at.
-It was the first restaurant along the river walk and was actually established by Germans!
-The river boat ride was also something I really enjoyed.
-I only felt the need to do this once, but always recommend it to anyone coming to the area.
+If you are looking for a restaurant on the riverwalk, The Original Mexican Restaurant & Bar is where it’s at.
+It was the first restaurant along the river walk and was actually established by Germans.
+The riverboat ride was also something you will really enjoy!
+If you are traveling with older kids, you will definitley want to try the riverboat ride as it is one of the best things to do in San Antonio with teens!

 Southtown is a gorgeous part of the city filled with art and history.
-It’s also a great place to get authentic Mexican cuisine.
+It’s also a great place to get authentic Mexican food.

 THE BEST playground for kids I have ever seen.
 Heck, even for adults.
-Even if you never get to enjoy the park for yourself, you should definitely give it a peak, HERE.
+Even if you never get to enjoy the park for yourself, you should definitely give it a peek, HERE.
+If you are traveling on a budget, this playground should be on your radar as it is one of the best things to do in San Antonio with toddlers.

 After you enjoy the park you can also visit the Japanese Tea Garden, The DoSeum, The Witte Museum, and the San Antonio Botanical Gardens.
 All within walking distance!!
 If you are looking to spend the day walking around the city, midtown San Antonio is the place to be.

 McAllister was our go-to park while we were in San Antonio.
-We enjoyed walking the trails and I loved taking portraits for clients there amongst the trees.
-Also, a great place to get popsicles and ice cream in the summer.
+There are walking trails in the park and it’s also a great place to get popsicles and ice cream in the summer.

 Everyone knows about The Alamo, right?
 Just because it is a heavily trafficked tourist destination doesn’t mean it isn’t worth a visit.
 We enjoyed it and would definitely go back again.

-A beautiful area to walk and see the famous Blue Bonnets.
+A beautiful area to walk and see the famous Blue Bonnets in San Antonio.

 Fantastic local water park.